For Gardyn Customers

 What is documented

 Per CISA advisory ICSA-26-055-03 Update A (April 2, 2026), an unauthenticated cloud API endpoint (CVE-2026-28766) exposed records described in the advisory as “all user account information” for approximately 134,215 customers.
-Per the researcher’s coordinated-disclosure repository, those records included:
+Per the maintainer’s coordinated-disclosure repository, each record returned by the bulk /api/users endpoint enumerated twelve fields (full enumeration on the CVE-2026-28766 page):

 Per Gardyn’s customer-facing security update post (mygardyn.com/blog/security-update/), the vulnerabilities did not expose payment card information.
 The vendor’s description of information at risk lists plant photos and limited demographic information comprising name, address, phone number, and email; the vendor list does not include partial payment card data.